SuperClaude-Org/SuperCodex_Framework/Docs/Developer-Guide/technical-architecture.md

 **Advanced Security**: Enhanced threat detection and response automation **Cross-Platform Expansion**: Architecture patterns for other AI development environments

-This technical architecture establishes SuperGemini as a production-ready meta-framework for advanced AI system orchestration, providing both immediate utility and a foundation for future innovation in AI development tooling.
+This technical architecture establishes SuperCodex as a production-ready meta-framework for advanced AI system orchestration, providing both immediate utility and a foundation for future innovation in AI development tooling.

 ---

 ## Architecture Glossary

-**For Screen Readers**: This glossary contains alphabetically ordered architectural and technical terms specific to SuperGemini Framework's system design.
+**For Screen Readers**: This glossary contains alphabetically ordered architectural and technical terms specific to SuperCodex Framework's system design.
 Each term includes detailed technical definitions and system context.

 ### A

 **Agent Coordination Protocol**: The communication and collaboration framework that enables multiple specialized AI agents to work together on complex tasks, including role assignment, authority hierarchies, and consensus mechanisms.

-**Architectural Patterns**: Established design patterns used throughout SuperGemini including meta-framework injection, orchestration layers, detection engines, and plugin architectures.
+**Architectural Patterns**: Established design patterns used throughout SuperCodex including meta-framework injection, orchestration layers, detection engines, and plugin architectures.

 **Auto-Activation System**: Intelligent trigger system that automatically activates appropriate agents, MCP servers, and behavioral modes based on context analysis and pattern matching.